WICG/turtledove/FLEDGE.md

 1. Buyers choose whether or not they want to participate in an auction.
 2. Buyers pick a specific ad, and enter it in the auction along with a bid price and whatever metadata the seller expects.
 3. Buyers perform reporting on the auction outcome.
-All buyers have a mechanism for aggregate reporting.  _As a temporary mechanism_, the buyer who wins the auction has a way to do event-level reporting alongside their ad rendering; see the "Event-Level Reporting (for now)" section.
+All buyers have a mechanism for aggregate reporting (see [5.2 Aggregate Reporting](#52-aggregate-reporting)).  _As an additional temporary mechanism_, the buyer who wins the auction has a way to do event-level reporting alongside their ad rendering; see the "Event-Level Reporting (for now)" section.

 #### 3.1 Fetching Real-Time Data from a Trusted Server